ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

-You can be more explicit than this using vanilla MVC and this tool is just that, an extension/repackaging of a couple of MVC web app implementations that veered towards the more explicit and direct way.
-Hopefully its usage will also result in a more clear and maintainable solution as well.
+You can be more explicit than this using vanilla MVC and this tool is just that, an extension/repackaging of a couple of
+MVC web app implementations that veered towards the more explicit and direct way.
+Hopefully its usage will also result in
+a more clear and maintainable solution as well.

 See [CHANGELOG.md](CHANGELOG.md) for changes of each published version.

-## Installation
+## Getting Started

-Add this library to your project using NuGet:
+Add this package to your project using NuGet:

 ```
 Install-Package ExplicitlyImpl.AspNetCore.Mvc.FluentActions